 - Typical camera settings

 Students are to bring a Digital SLR camera.
 However, if you have a point and shoot with manual controls they are also welcome.
 Since every camera is different, you should definitely bring your manual.
-An external hard drive of at least 120GB will be required to take your new images and catalog home.
-This class will be held in one of our digital labs.
-Macintosh computers will be provided.

 No previous knowledge or experience required.